IrisYe-302/glyph_ros2_ws/README.md

 ## Deprecated Paths

-These are not part of the intended workflow anymore:
+Not part of the intended workflow anymore:

 - the old direct MuJoCo bridge helpers (`go2_mj_*`)
 - the old CHAMP/Gazebo locomotion path